-Go to any East African village famous for producing championship runners and you’re not likely to find assorted currency manipulators, arbitrageurs, or Bernie Madoff-like schemers.
+Go to any East African village famous for producing championship runners and you’re not likely to find many arbitrageurs, or Bernie Madoff-like Ponzi schemers.
 And that just might be the corollary to why America has only intermittently produced world-class distance runners.
 We produce world-class most everything else.
 Something’s gotta give.

-A post-industrial society is not running’s ideal seed bed.
-Instead, running is better suited to individual achievement and general fitness.
-An agrarian society, on the other hand, especially one formed at high altitude, is running’s most fecund soil.
+A post-industrial society is not distance running’s ideal seed bed.
+Here running is better suited to individual achievement and general fitness, while in an agrarian society, especially one formed at high altitude, running finds its most fecund soil.

 You spend a few hours a day tending the animals and crops, walking high-country dirt roads for transportation, eating fresh, unpolluted food, and dreaming big dreams in the black night air of winning thousands of life-transforming dollars at races in far flung capitals – like every fourth fellow in the village seems to have done – and maybe running tops your to-do list tomorrow, too.
 By the same token, find yourself with an underwater mortgage working part-time on stuffed-crust pizzas, maybe your chances of fleetness have deteriorated a tad.